raghuu045/Getting-and-Cleaning-Data/README.md

 2. Single observation per row.
 Observation on a subject-activity pair.
 3. Descriptive name for every column.
 4. Descriptive activity names for the Activity column.
-5. Data is from both training and test datasets.
+5. Data combined from both training and test datasets.
 6. Summarized information on each measurement for each subject and each activity.